hnolCol/instantclue/README.md

 ### Tutorials

 A written tutorial is available at the [Wiki Page](https://github.com/hnolCol/instantclue/wiki).
 Please let us now in the discussions for urgent topics to cover in the tutorial.
 We are now focusing on providing much better introduction material to get you started swiftly.
+Please visit https://www.instantclue.uni-koeln.de for video tutorials.

 ### Status